Taylorsville State Office Building • Taylorsville, Utah

 Completion Year: 2022

-In response to a legislative directive to relocate 700 state employees from Capitol Hill, the Department of Administrative Services led a multi-phase development in Taylorsville to create a new model for government workplaces.
-The project integrated strategic property acquisition, campus master planning, and comprehensive design and construction services.
+In response to a 2019 legislative request for 700 employees to relocate off Capitol Hill, the Department of Administrative Services engaged Kathy’s team to lead a multi-phase effort that included property acquisition, campus master planning, programming, design, and construction administration.